exo-lang/exo-lang.github.io/index.md

 example] for a tutorial on using AVX2 to optimize the innermost kernel.

-## Tutorial

-A more in-depth tutorial on using Exo to develop kernels for custom hardware accelerators is available [here](./tutorial.html).

 # Is Exo Right for Me?

 1. Are you optimizing numerical programs?
 2. Are you targeting uncommon accelerator hardware or even developing your own?
 3. Do you need to get as close as possible to the physical limits of the hardware you're targeting?

 If you answered "yes!" to all of three questions, then Exo might be right for you!

-In particular, if you just want to optimize image processing code for consumer CPUs and GPUs, then [Halide](https://halide-lang.org) might be a better fit.

 # Contact